Build-Week-ft-potluck-planner-8/backend/README.md

   - Rick Mansfield
     - Full Stack Web Dev & Computer Science Engineer
     - [Portfolio Link](https://rickmansfield.github.io/PortfolioWRM2021v2/)
+## NOTE of IMPROVEMENT...
+-thinking of doing this project yourself?
+Please notice that this was a Lambda School project.
+My solution is one of many possible.
+BEFORE you decide to use my solution know that it creates a single giant list that in it's present condition permits any user to update.
+In a real world app the project would need to be take father and prevent any user from updating the community foods list.
 ## Base URL
 - https://bw-potluck-102021.herokuapp.com/